The guide provides information on a Direct Public Offering (DPO) – a type of offering in which a company offers its securities dir...

 The Binance coin was created primarily to facilitate the operations of the Binance exchange and ecosystem.
 It can be used for several different purposes in the Binance ecosystem such as paying for trading fees, withdrawal fees, listing and exchange fees, and so on.
 Binance coins can also be used to invest in new IEOs listed through the Binance Launchpad program.

-Users receive a discount for each transaction completed with BNB according to a preset schedule as follows: a 50% discount for all trades in the first year, a 25% discount for trades in the second year, a 12.5% discount for trades in the third year, a 6.75% discount for the fourth year, and no subsequent discounts afterwards.
+Users receive a discount for each transaction completed with BNB according to a preset schedule as follows: a 50% discount for all trades in the first year, a 25% discount for trades in the second year, a 12.5% discount for trades in the third year, a 6.75% discount for the fourth year, and no subsequent discounts afterward.
 These discounts serve to incentivize traders to use the Binance Coin.

 Several partnerships have also aided the spread of the usage of the token.
 One such partnership is with Uplive, Asia’s number one high-end live video streaming platform.
 Taking advantage of its 20 million-strong user base, Uplive sells virtual gifts for BNB tokens.
 Another platform that supports Binance coin is Monaco, a pioneering payment and cryptocurrency platform, which supports BNB tokens on its mobile app and VISA cards.